icloud-photos-downloader/icloud_photos_downloader/CONTRIBUTING.md

 Refer to the existing tests for inspiration.
 A very simple test to understand the basic idea might be the test for the listing of albums option in `tests/test_listing_albums.py`.

 When testing a bugfix it is important to test the faulty behavior and also the expected behavior.

+## How to release

+We have github actions taking care for building, testing, and releasing software.
+Building and testing are happenning automatically on git pushed, pull requests, and merges.
+For releases the following steps are manual:
+- Bump version in setup.py and any .md files
+- Update CHANGELOG.md with date of the release
+- Update CHANGELOG.md with release changes if they were not added with commits
+- Commit & push/merge changes
+- Add version tag to head and push to master -- there seems to be no way to do that in UI and seems to be better not to mix with prev steps as they require merge